 Pathology training at UT Southwestern is unique.
 We have a very large and diverse faculty, representing each of the major pathology sub-disciplines.
 Unlike many academic medical centers, almost all diagnostic activities at UT Southwestern are under the control of our Department.
 Both residents and fellows experience graded responsibility through in-depth, thoughtful, and complete training in all areas of pathology.

 It is our view that a strong academic environment with access to newly emerging diagnostic technologies is essential to the preparation of any pathologist in the 21st century.
-Therefore, our program is enhanced by extensive exposure to traditional anatomic and clinical pathology and mixed with molecular analysis including cytogenetics, molecular diagnostics, next-gen sequencing, proteomics and metabolomics, advanced flow cytometric, and image analysis and informatics.
+Therefore, our Residency Program is enhanced by extensive exposure to traditional anatomic and clinical pathology and mixed with molecular analysis including cytogenetics, molecular diagnostics, next-gen sequencing, proteomics and metabolomics, advanced flow cytometric, and image analysis and informatics.

-Our facilities continue to expand and modernize with a new Parkland as well as the William P. Clements Jr. University Hospital, scheduled for opening in 2014.
+Our facilities continue to expand and modernize with a new Parkland as well as the William P. Clements Jr. University Hospital, scheduled for opening in late 2014.
 These new facilities will further enlarge the patient population by adding several hundred beds, outpatient encounters, and opportunities for training and research.